venturezhao/ubuntu_opti/README.md

-This reporsitory stores the guidelines that what should we do when we get the orignal Ubuntu.
+This reporsitory stores the guidelines about what we should do when we get the orignal Ubuntu.